gmengusthk/arxiv_daily/README.md

    - Filename format: `papers/cv_papers_YYYY-MM-DD_to_YYYY-MM-DD.md`
    - Contains the list of papers with their details
    - Includes a daily summary of paper counts
+   - Shows the maximum number of results considered in the search

 2. Paper Analysis (`analyze_papers.py`):
    - Filename format: `papers/analyzed_papers_YYYY-MM-DD.md`
    - Contains the analysis results including:
-     - Summary of analysis results
+     - Summary of analysis results with relevance statistics
-     - List of relevant papers
+     - Papers grouped by research topics
-     - Detailed analysis for each paper
+     - Detailed analysis for each paper including:
+       - Relevance to each topic
+       - Reasoning for relevance
+       - Abstract and links
+     - Topic distribution table showing paper counts per topic
+     - Note about papers that may be relevant to multiple topics

 ## Environment Management